softwaresaved/international-survey/analysis/introduction.md

 However, if we take a closer look at the results, it is possible to see a more interdisciplanry perspective in their work.
 In the following [notebook](https://github.com/softwaresaved/survey_additional_analysis/blob/master/interdisciplinary_aspects_of_research_software_engineers_in_uk.ipynb) data about United Kingdom is analysed.
 It appears that up to 63% of UK participants are working in more than one discipline.

-Another specific aspect of the RSEs is what drive them to choose this work.
-We have seen, the majority of them hold a Doctorate, meaning a real interest and knowledge of a science field.
-This interest is clearly translated into the reasons of choosing this job.
-We asked them to rank the following propositions for the reasons to choose their position:
+Another specific aspect of the RSEs is what drives them to choose this work.
+We have seen that the majority hold a Doctorate, meaning a real interest and knowledge of a science field.
+This interest is clearly translated into the reasons for choosing this job.
+We asked them to rank the following propositions for the reasons they chose their position:

 * Desire to work in a research environment
 * Freedom to choose own working practices